SamBkamp/samix/README.md

 After the kernel startup sequence, the kernel hands off control to the user defined program through a jump.
 The kernel will jump to _main (which will need to be defined at compile time) and the user defined program will take control.
 You can write your _main in the `samix.s` file, but I suggest to instead use vasm's `.include` directive.

+If you simply compile this project without making any changes, ditdah will be compiled as the default "user-space" program.

+### compilation

+`make` will compile the binaries into a binary file called rom.bin

+and `make install` will install it onto the AT28C256 rom chip using minipro

 ### run-time routines